LAAC-LSCP/ChildProject/docs/source/annotations.rst

 2. Registers them to the annotation index at ``metadata/annotations.csv``

-Use ``child-project import-annotations`` to import a single annotation file.
+Use ``child-project import-annotations`` to import a single annotation.

 .. clidoc::